LI7XI/AudioAnalyzerDocs/docs/performance.md

 There is a temporary solution, which is making a Ram-disk, then making the plugin output the image there, and make the meters read it from there.

 Even though this solution kinda solves the drive lifespan issue, it doesn't quite solve the excessive CPU usage issue.

-## Processing Units

-No need to create many processing units, except for using a different filters or a different Target rate.
-Instead, you could do everything in one unit.